 How applications are assessed

-As part of their application, TAFE applicants will be asked to complete a pre-training review including a Literacy and Numeracy test.
+As part of the application, TAFE applicants will be asked to complete a pre-training review including a literacy and numeracy test.
 These assessments ensure that the support provided is appropriate to each applicant’s study and learning objectives.

 We encourage Indigenous Australians to apply for any of our courses.

 Our Moondani Balluk Academic Unit (Wurundjeri for 'embrace people') provide support and advice to Indigenous Australians wanting to apply for a course at Victoria University Polytechnic, as well as providing current students with an ongoing culturally safe environment.